paulhibbitts/DLC-Help/pages/02.moodle/03.students/01.course-not-showing/docs.md

   1. Scroll to the bottom of courses listed, scroll through other pages
   2. Have a look through your 'Past', 'Future' 'In Process' tabs.

-     **NOTE: There has been some changes with this one, as your new Dashboard is divided into a number of tabs such 'Timeline', 'Courses', 'Future', 'In Progress' and 'Past'.
+!!!
+NOTE: There has been some changes with this one, as your new Dashboard is divided into a number of tabs such 'Timeline', 'Courses', 'Future', 'In Progress' and 'Past'.
 Your new Dashboard should resemble the picture below.**

 ![](dashboard.png)